spantaleev/matrix-docker-ansible-deploy/docs/configuring-dns.md

 | [Postmoogle](configuring-playbook-bridge-postmoogle.md) email bridge                                                       | TXT   | `_dmarc.matrix`                | -        | -      | -    | `v=DMARC1; p=quarantine;`   |
 | [Postmoogle](configuring-playbook-bridge-postmoogle.md) email bridge                                                       | TXT   | `postmoogle._domainkey.matrix` | -        | -      | -    | get it from `!pm dkim`      |

+### SRV record for ma1sd

+To make the ma1sd Identity Server (which this playbook may optionally install for you) enable its federation features, you need to set up a SRV record.
 When setting up a SRV record, if you are asked for a service and protocol instead of a hostname split the host value from the table where the period is.
 For example use service as `_matrix-identity` and protocol as `_tcp`.

 ## Subdomains setup